 Name A name can be given to this IPsec rule so that it will be easier to look for events that involve this rule in logs.
 Local network Select the host, host group, address range, network or network group that will be accessible via the IPsec VPN tunnel, from the drop-down list of objects.
 Peer Configuration of the peer, which can be viewed in the tab of the same name in the IPsec VPN module.
 Remote network Select from the drop-down list of objects, the host, host group, address range, network or network group accessible through the IPsec tunnel with the peer.
 NOTE When creating a new mobile IPsec VPN policy via the wizard, you will be asked to enter details about the local network, and not the remote network, since the IP address is unknown.
 The object "Any" will therefore be selected by default.
 Domain name This option makes it possible to specify the domain (LDAP directory) on which the mobile peer must be authenticated.
 The same user can therefore simultaneously set up several IPsec VPN tunnels and access separate resources by authenticating on several directories.
 Group This option makes it possible to specify the user's group on the authentication domain.
 The same user can therefore simultaneously set up several IPsec VPN tunnels by authenticating on one or several directories, and accessing separate resources by obtaining the specific privileges for the group in question.
 The Domain name must be specified for this option.
-Protocol This option makes it possible to restrict the setup of IPsec tunnels to traffic based on specific protocols: • TCP • UDP • ICMP • GRE • All Encryption This option makes it possible to select the protection model associated with your VPN

-This option makes it possible to select the protection model associated with your VPN policy, from three preconfigured profiles: StrongEncryption, GoodEncryption and Mobile.
-Other profiles can be created or modified in the tab Encryption profiles.
+Protocol This option makes it possible to restrict the setup of IPsec tunnels to traffic based on specific protocols: TCP UDP ICMP GRE All Encryption profile This option makes it possible to select the protection model associated with your VPN policy, from three preconfigured profiles: StrongEncryption, GoodEncryption and Mobile.
+Other profiles can be created or modified in the tab Encryption profiles .